R2Northstar/ModdingDocs/docs/source/guides/VTFModding.rst

 Hex Editor
 ----------

-To change the path in the .mdl to the custom .vtf texture.
+To change the path in the .mdl to the custom .vmt.
 We need a hex editor.
 I will use `HxD`_, but you can also use `ida`_, or anything else; its personal preference.

 .. _HxD: https://mh-nexus.de/en/hxd/
 .. _ida: https://hex-rays.com/ida-free/

 In your hex editor.
 Open your .mdl.
 We need to get closer to the string we need or else you'll be scrolling and searching for hours.
-Search (ctrl+f) for skin_31.
+Search:(CTRL+F) for skin_31.
 If you don't get any matches, try skn_31, skin31, elite, or prime.

-The string of text we need should look something like ``models\Weapons_R2\weaponname\weaponname_skin_31``.
-Near it, there should be the same text, but without the ``_skin_31``.
-This is the path to the default textures.
+The path should look something like ``.models\Weapons_R2\weaponname\weaponname_skin_31``.
+Before this skin_31 path.
+We should find an almost exact path but without ``skin_31``.
+This is the path we want.
+This non-skin_31 path is the path to the default weapon skin.

 Now, before you edit, you have to realize hex editors are just built different (cant help it).
-You cannot add or delete text with a hex editor, only replace.
-Go to the start of the path for the default textures, and change the path to anything else, as long as it starts with ``.models\weapons_r2``.
+You cannot add or delete data with a hex editor, only replace it.

-We'll change the path from ``.models\Weapons_r2\car_smg\CAR_smg`` to ``.models\weapons_r2\car_ctm\car_ctm``.
+I recommend changing only the name towards the end of the path.
+We'll go from ``.models\Weapons_r2\car_smg\CAR_smg`` to ``.models\weapons_r2\car_smg\car_ctm``.
 Note the capitalization.
 Some vpk repacking tools cannot repack properly if we edit in captials.
 Now do these changes for ``ptpov_`` and/or ``w_`` model(s).

 Creating VMT
 -------------

 In the same folder you extracted your mdl's.
 Make a ``materials`` folder next to the ``models`` folder.

 Inside the ``materials`` folder.
 Recreate the path you hex edited, but the last name is a .vmt file.
 Not a folder.
-Our path of folders is ``.models/weapons_r2/car_cmt``, our .vmt file would be named ``car_ctm.vmt``.
+Our path of folders is ``.models/weapons_r2/car_smg``, our .vmt file would be named ``car_ctm.vmt``.

 Inside your .vmt paste:
 ::